 Getting Started

-Generally starting a DAMA chapter by yourself is extremely difficult.
-You would be best to find at least a couple of other committed individuals who can start to form your team.
 You cannot start a DAMA Chapter by yourself.
-You want to recruit a diverse team of committed individuals from various sectorsand industries.
+You want to recruit a diverse team of committed individuals from various sectors and industries.
 There is a lot of work, and it is easier when shared.
 Any of these volunteers may or may not be interested in being officers in the future but can be instrumental in establishing a good initial plan.
 We recommend including at least one recognized local data management professional on your initial board to generate more opportunities to present your DAMA Chapter or any key data management topic in any public or private sector event.

 Three things are considered minimal to get started: